BrentGrammer/PROGNOTES/ComputerScience/CSAPP.md

 modern processors can execute multiplnstructions at one time, a property known as instruction-level parallelism.

-### PARALELLISM: parallelism to refers to the use of concurrency to make a system run faster
+#### PARALELLISM: parallelism to refers to the use of concurrency to make a system run faster
+Concurrency vs. Parallelism: Concurrency is running multiple processes over a given span of time, paralellism is running two or more processes at the same time.
+(Concurrency can include running in parallel, simultaneously, or in multiple threads that interleave and processing is jumping back and forth between then, i.e. not simultaneous execution)

 ---